From Basic to Agentic: Choosing the Right AI Copilot for Customer Support

 Why all the buzz?

-Agentic AI is the driving force behind the 10x productivity and efficiency agents are experiencing because it immediately contextualizes customer information in real-time and acts on it…without any human input or direction required.
+Agentic AI is the driving force behind the 10x productivity and efficiency organizations are experiencing because it immediately contextualizes customer information in real-time and acts on it…without any human input or direction required.

-Agentic AI refers to autonomous AI agents that can adapt, make decisions, and take actions independently based on real-time data and learning.
+Agentic AI refers to autonomous AI agents, also known as digital assistants, that can adapt, make decisions, and take actions independently based on real-time contextual data and workflows, continually improving through feedback and optimization.

 What’s equally as important to point out is that not all Copilots have Agentic AI at their core.